 Redemption on the Cross | Revelation of the Covenant

-When Jesus sat with His disciples at the Passover table, He understood that His blood would be shed for the salvation of many.
-He understood the significant symbolism of Passover as well as the physical manifestation of spiritual freedom, both in Egypt and then in Jerusalem generations later.
+When Jesus sat with His disciples at the Passover table, He knew His blood would be shed for the salvation of many.
+He understood the significant symbolism of Passover and the physical manifestation of spiritual freedom, both in Egypt and then in Jerusalem generations later.

 Just outside the gates of Jerusalem, blood was smeared across two wooden posts.
 This time it was a rugged cross.
 And the Passover Lamb was Yeshua the Messiah.
 He poured out His blood by way of gruesome death, and that blood is what covers Believers today, moving them from death to life.

 “But when they came to Jesus and saw that He was already dead, they did not break His legs.
 But one of the soldiers pierced His side with a spear, and immediately blood and water came out.”—John 19:33-34

 “In one house it shall be eaten; you shall not carry any of the flesh outside the house, nor shall you break one of its bones.”—Exodus 12:46 (emphasis added)